saschadiercks/little-helpers/alfred/README.md

 ![Screenshot](/.screenshots/pixelsToEm.alfredworkflow.gif)

 ## *Attention
-The snippet keyword is stripped whem a workflow is exported.
+The snippet keyword is stripped when a workflow is exported.
 So make sure, you set your own keyword in the first element of the workflow.
 I'm using:
 keyword: em
 suffix: #